When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 this up.

-So you're consistently it, it
+So you're consistently it it

-traveled, traveled to Houston.
+travel travel to Houston.

-Yes, yeah, that is.
+Yeah, that is.

 So important.